Eikou had a visitor around midnight.

 “Ah,” Eikou said with a smile.
 Though Riri referred to Hogetsu as her brother, he wasn’t Eikou’s son.
 Hogetsu was his grandson.

 Before he turned fifty, Eikou was plucked out of local government service and elevated to the provincial bureaucracy and the Registry of Wizards.
 He and his first wife Keishi had two boys and a girl.
-At the time, his eldest son and daughter were already adults and living independent lives.
+At the time of his promotion, his eldest son and daughter were already adults and living independent lives.

 When he was listed in the Registry of Wizards, they could have followed suit.
 But already married, they chose to remain on the land.
 Then, almost before he knew it, they had grown old and died.